AntonLueders/MagneticFriction/docs/Pseudocode.md

 for each magnetic moment (i,j) on the slider {

-    calculate the magnetic fields acting on (i,j) due to the other slider moments calculate the magnetic fields action on (i,j) due to the sliders on the substrate
+    calculate the magnetic fields acting on (i,j) due to the other slider moments

+    calculate the magnetic fields action on (i,j) due to the substrate moments

     (magnetic torque on (i,j)) = vector_product[(magnetic moment of (i,j)), (total magnetic field acting on (i,j))]
 }